wearerequired/slack-messaging-action/README.md

 - name: Deployment

 - name: Notify Slack about deployment success
-  if: success() # You can use the conditional checks to determine which build notification to send.
+  if: success() # You can use the conditional checks to determine which notification to send.
-  uses: voxmedia/github-action-slack-notify-build@v1
+  uses: wearerequired/slack-messaging-action@v1
   with:
     bot_token: ${{ secrets.SLACK_BOT_TOKEN }}
     message_id: ${{ steps.slack.outputs.message_id }} # Updates existing message from the first step.